kartiknair/grotesk/README.md

 # grotesk

-A react component ([and css library](https://github.com/kartiknair/grotesk-css)) that uses the power of semantic HTML and [emotion](https://emotion.sh) to make beautiful web type simple.
+A CSS library and React Component that uses the power of Scss and [emotion](https://emotion.sh) to make beautiful web type simple.

 [![NPM](https://img.shields.io/npm/v/grotesk.svg)](https://www.npmjs.com/package/grotesk) [![JavaScript Style Guide](https://img.shields.io/badge/code_style-standard-brightgreen.svg)](https://standardjs.com)

+## Features

+- Tiny (The minified CSS file for one theme comes in at only `1.8kb`)
+- Vast customization (Everything is customizable make it look exactly the way you want)
+- Out-of-the-box support for fluid type
+- Browser Support (With fluid-type: 94.56% of all users, Without: 100% of all users)
+- CSS-in-JS using emotion and dynamic theming (if you use the React component)

 ## Install